-On September 24, 2003, MEPL and Novogen Laboratories Pty Limited, a subsidiary of Novogen, entered into an amended and restated manufacturing license and supply agreement (the "Manufacturing License and Supply Agreement").
-Under the terms of the Manufacturing License and Supply Agreement, MEPL has granted to Novogen Laboratories Pty Limited an exclusive, non-transferable sub license to manufacture and supply phenoxodiol in its primary manufactured form.
+On September 24, 2003, MEPL and Novogen Laboratories Pty Limited, a subsidiary of Novogen, entered into an amended and restated manufacturing license and supply agreement (the "Manufacturing License and Supply Agreement, MEPL has granted to Novogen Laboratories Pty Limited an exclusive, non-transferable sub license to manufacture and supply phenoxodiol in its primary manufactured form.
 Novogen Laboratories Pty Limited has agreed to supply phenoxodiol to MEPL for the clinical trial development program and phenoxodiol's ultimate commercial use.
 Phenoxodiol supplied by Novogen under the terms of this agreement will be charged at cost plus a 50% markup.

-There were no transactions under the Manufacturing License and Supply Agreement with Novogen during the three months ended September 30, 2008.
-Transactions giving rise to expenditures amounting to \$12,000 were made under the Manufacturing License and Supply Agreement with Novogen during the three months ended September 30, 2007.
+There were no transactions under the Manufacturing License and Supply Agreement with Novogen during the six months ended December 31, 2008.
+Transactions giving rise to expenditures amounting to \$25,000 were made under the Manufacturing License and Supply Agreement with Novogen during the six months ended December 31, 2007.

-At September 30, 2008 and 2007 there was no amounts owning to Novogen under the Manufacturing License and Supply Agreement.
+At December 31, 2008 and 2007 there was no amounts owning to Novogen under the Manufacturing License and Supply Agreement.